 Thou art god and I am god and all that groks is god.

 I live abroad for several months at a time and try to suck less at other languages.
 Sometimes I dabble in my former lives as a fiction editor, a somm or a musician.

 I want to learn to sail a tall ship.

-Food: I've got my veggie and meat CSAs set up in New York, but still need to find foodie bars and a favoured specialty shop.
+Food: I've got my veggie and meat CSAs set up in New York, and I'm slowly eating and drinking my way across the East Village in search of my new favourite foodie bars and specialty shops.

 Former Chicago answer: I get the majority of my food from Farmer Tom's, Cedar Valley Sustainable, and Provenance.
 Honorable mention: Jam, Rootstock, Owen&Engine, Longman&Eagle, Telegraph, The Bristol, the Barrelhouse Flat, and oyster happy hour at Shaw's.